 Directors (voting)

-Louise Brogan, Vice President At Large kjb723@gmail.com
+Louise Brogan Vice President kjb723@gmail.com

-Jonna Gaberman Whitewood Assn. jgaberman@comcast.net
+Jonna Gaberman Asst.
+Treasurer jgaberman@comcast.net

 Miles Garfinkel At Large mggarfinkel@gmail.com